Cortrah/Discourse-Notes/part_six_aceptance_tests.md

 First, make sure you have the latest version of Discourse checked out.
 Being able to run Acceptance tests from plugins is a relatively new feature, and if you don't check out the latest version your tests won't show up.

-For this article I am going to write an acceptance test for the purple-tentacle2 plugin that we authored in part 5 of this series.
+For this article I am going to write an acceptance test for the purple-tentacle plugin that we authored in part 5 of this series.

 Adding an acceptance test is as easy as adding one file to your plugin.
 Create the following: